 - Complications with opening or closing your mouth all the way

 Benefits of Jaw Surgery

 Every patient’s surgical results are different, but there are many benefits to undergoing jaw surgery.
 Jaw surgery corrects the position of your jaws so that you can enjoy more regular function.
 Typically, patients who undergo jaw surgery see improvement in their ability to chew and eat whatever they like.
 As a result, many jaw surgery patients experience improved digestion because of their new diet.
 Additionally, we have found that many of our orthognathic patients gain a boost in confidence because their appearance is improved following their procedure.
 Jaw surgery can help eliminate pain caused by your jaw misalignment.
-If you’re interested in learning more about orthognathic surgery and the benefits of treatment, we encourage you to contact any one of our offices in Las Cruces, NM, Roswell, NM, or Alamogordo, NM.
+If you’re interested in learning more about orthognathic surgery and the benefits of treatment, we encourage you to contact any one of our offices in Las Cruces, NM, or Roswell, NM.

 The Treatment Process

 The treatment process for orthognathic patients typically involves three steps:

 - Before surgery, you will visit your orthodontist so he or she can prepare your teeth for their new alignment.
 Jaw surgery patients will usually have braces put on before surgery, and then they will wear these braces during and for a short period after surgery.
 In addition, you will visit our office for a consultation so Dr. Heiner can take X-rays and 3D images and map out a detailed plan for treatment.